 Students are required to pay tuition to each school for the courses required in that school's degree program, which entails approximately five semesters at the Seminary and three semesters at the College.

 General Academic Requirements

-83 credit hours need to be taken in the Seminary's M.Div. degree program and normally thirty-five credit hours in the College's M.B.A. or M.A. program.
+83 credit hours need to be taken in the Seminary's M.Div. degree program and normally thirty-six or twenty-six credit hours in the M.B.A. or M.A. program respectively.

 Schedule